 Please explain by using this form: Water Quality Inquiry

 What is the disinfectant switch?

+- My water has a reddish and/or rusty tint.
+I have a discolored load of laundry.
+What can I do?
 Each year, we conduct an annual hydrant flushing program.
 This is routine maintenance to flush sediment from the water system, check the fire hydrant operation, and test chlorine levels in the water lines.
 Discolored water and fluctuations in water line pressure are normal during flushing.
 The reddish tint is caused by the fast flowing water stirring up the iron oxide sediments from the water distribution piping.
 If you run your water for a short time, it should clear.
 Customers should delay washing laundry when discolored water is present.
 However, if a load of laundry is discolored, keep the clothes wet.
 When the water runs clear, rewash the wet clothes along with your detergent and stain remover and rewash according to clothing label directions.
-If you still feel there is a concern, please contact us at 724-776-4806.
+If you still feel there is a concern, please contact us at Ph: 724-776-4806.